emoji-gen/libemoji/README.md

 ### Debian 10 Buster
 When you build this on Debian 10 Buster, please run the commands below before building.
-It probably works as well on other Debian versions.
+And, they probably work as well on other Debian versions.

 ```
 $ sudo apt-get update